appcoreopc/Advanced-Wireshark-Network-Forensics/README.md

 > !(arp)

+ARP is Address Resolution protocol which tend to retrieve ips from a dns name.

 And verify that, there are various different port number appearing.
 This is an obvious sign that attacker trying to do a port scan

 ## Acknowledgement that attacker received